-A student enrolled in any of the online programs at Mount Mercy is eligible to apply for federal and state financial aid.
-Institutional financial aid is not available for online program students.
+A student enrolled in any of the accelerated programs at Mount Mercy is eligible to apply for federal and state financial aid.
+Institutional financial aid is not available for accelerated program students.
 To qualify for any financial aid at Mount Mercy, students must:

-- Receive notification from the Accelerated Office at Mount Mercy of acceptance as a REGULAR student for admission into an eligible degree program as defined by the U. S. Department of Education.
+- Receive notification from the Office of Admissions at Mount Mercy of acceptance as a REGULAR student for admission into an eligible degree program as defined by the U. S. Department of Education.

 - File the Free Application for Federal Student Aid (FAFSA) or Renewal Application to be eligible for most federal and state programs.
 Iowa applicants must have their application at the processing center by July 1st in order to be eligible for State of Iowa funds.

 Currently enrolled students may obtain information and applications for financial aid in the Financial Aid Office.
 New students to Mount Mercy must inform the Financial Aid Office of their interest in receiving financial aid once they are registered for coursework at Mount Mercy.
 To be eligible for loan assistance, the student is required to be enrolled at least half-time for each semester in which the loan is to be received, and must be half-time to continue deferments on most student loans.
 The following chart illustrates how the block schedule equates to the semester format: